GLSRC/rescomp/README.md

     python3 setup.py sdist bdist_wheel

-Make sure that pip is installed and active in the environment you want to install the package to:

-    which pip

-The output of the above should include the environment name, here _rc_env_, something like

-    > "/Users/<username>/anaconda3/envs/rc_env/bin/pip"

-If it doesn't, activate and deactivate your anaconda environment and then, should it still not be found, install pip (again)

-    conda deactivate rc_env
-    conda activate rc_env
-    conda install pip

 To install everything like a normal, unchanging package, use

     pip install .

 If you plan to contribute, or just want to change the code yourself, it is much more conventient to install the package as an [editable install](https://pip.pypa.io/en/stable/reference/pip_install/#editable-installs)

     pip install -e .